Difference Rewards Policy Gradients: Experiments

-These plots give us some insights on the performance reported in Section \ref{sec:comparisons}: Dr.ReinforceR is maintaining near-optimal performance on the predator-prey environment when the number of agents increase, because the reward network prediction error stays low and scales proportionally to this.
-Also the variance does not increase, meaning that most of the sampled values are consistently predicted correctly and the network exhibits good generalization performances on both datasets.
-Conversely, for the multi-rover domain both the mean and the standard deviation of the errors get increasingly larger on the off-policy dataset, pointing out how the network predicts correctly some of the samples, but it struggles to generalize properly across the entire reward function.
-This may be the cause of the sub-optimal performance of Dr.ReinforceR on the multi-rover domain when the number of agents increase.
 The prediction errors for COMA action-value critic instead are higher, especially on the multi-rover domain, where the errors do not scale so gracefully in the number of agents even on the on-policy dataset.
-We can observe that the critic network is biased toward overestimating most of the samples for the multi-rover domain, while instead underestimates them for predator-prey, thus resulting in bad estimations of the counterfactual baseline.
-On the predator-prey environment, it seems that COMA critic quickly overfit to a sub-optimal $Q$-function with a very low prediction error when the number of agents increase, that is not able to give good signal to the agents' policies and leading them to getting stuck into a local optimum in turn.
-These results can also explain why COMA is performing worse than Q-A2C in the predator-prey problem: if the critic is not accurate or is representing the value of a poor policy, COMA requirement of more estimations from it to compute the counterfactual baseline only exacerbates this problem and further hinder final performances.
+It can be observed that the critic network is biased towards overestimating most of the samples for the multi-rover domain, while instead underestimates them for predator-prey (especially more so on the off-policy dataset, where non-encountered state-action pairs may be sampled), thus resulting in bad estimations of the counterfactual baseline.
+On the predator-prey environment, it seems that COMA critic quickly overfits to the $Q$-function of a sub-optimal joint policy, resulting in a very low prediction error on the off-policy dataset when the number of agents increases (and most of the samples indeed lead to no rewards trajectories), that does not seem able to give good signals to the agents' policies and leads them to get stuck into this poor local optimum in turn.
+These results can also explain why COMA is performing worse than CentralQ on this domain: if the critic is not accurate or is representing the value of a poor policy (as it can be hypothesized for the above results), COMA requirement of more estimations from it in order to compute the counterfactual baseline only exacerbates this problem and further hinders the final performance.